sshearer101/BM-interview/data_engineering/README.md

 Please use Python & Pandas for the following questions:

-    1. Load both csv files as data frames, and join the tables together on transaction_id, user_id, and date.
+    1. Load both csv files as data frames, and join the tables together on transaction_id and date.
     2. Find the number of space_suit’s purchased between October 31st and November 31st.
     3. Using Python, write logic to clean the height column in the telemetry data.